New body to run digital wallet plan

-The cabinet on Tuesday resolved to form a committee tasked with directing the implementation of the government's digital money handout scheme, also known as the digital wallet project, which is expected to begin in February.
+The cabinet on Tuesday resolved to form a committee tasked with directing the implementation of the government's digital money handout scheme, also known as the digital wallet project, which is expected to begin in February next year.

 Requiring around 560 billion baht in funding, the project will give away 10,000 baht in digital money to every Thai aged 16 years and older for spending in specific areas in order to stimulate the economy over the short term.